robertschank/robertschank.github.io/index.md

 </div>

-**Modified from the original:** Writing *to* your parts, and drawing them can help along the ability to step back, observe, and interact.
-The original exercise in No Bad Parts could be described as closer to a meditation than a journaling method.
+**Note:** The original exercise in *No Bad Parts* is more meditation-based.
+I've adapted it here to include writing and drawing, which can help you step back and observe rather than staying blended with the part.